brianjcarroll8/Gatsby/docs/docs/add-offline-support-with-a-service-worker.md

 ## Using a custom service worker in Gatsby

-You can add a custom service worker if your use case requires something that `gatsby-plugin-offline` doesn't support.
+You can add a custom service worker if your use case requires something that `gatsby-plugin-offline` doesn't support, or you don't want the behavior provided by the plugin.

-Add a file called `sw.js` in the `static` folder.
+In order to add your own service worker without using the plugin, add a file called `sw.js` in the `static` folder.

 Use the [`registerServiceWorker`](/docs/browser-apis/#registerServiceWorker) browser API in your `gatsby-browser.js` file.